bobshort4bobby4/Tom-Crean-pp1/README.md

   As a first time visitor I want to access information about Tom Crean. <br> As a first time visitor I want navigate easily through the site.

   ##### Repeat/Frequent Visitor Goals.
-  A a repeat/frequent visitor I want to check or affirm information I have accessed previously. <br> As a repeat/frequent visitor I want to check for any new information/features on the site.<br>
+  As a repeat/frequent visitor I want to check or affirm information I have accessed previously. <br> As a repeat/frequent visitor I want to check for any new information/features on the site.<br>

   #### Website Owner Goals.
   As the website owner I want to educate/inform the user about Crean's life. <br>As the website owner I want to inspire young people to have an open and adventurous spirit. <br>   As the website owner I want to encourage visitors to Crean's home village.